rafaelsf80/vertex-ai-labs/README.md

 For more information about custom training in Vertex, visit the [official documentation](https://cloud.google.com/vertex-ai/docs/training/custom-training) and [this github repo](https://github.com/rafaelsf80/vertex-custom-training)

+## Lab 9: experiments

+Vertex AI provides two tools for ecxperiment tracking: Vertex experiments and Managed Tensorboard.
+This lab shows how to track training hyperparameters with Vertex experiments.

 ## Lab 10: simple prediction

+Simple prediction on the model deployed in Lab 3 (fraud detection dataset)

 ## References